Your Cart is empty

 - The distance a card chip is readable has been greatly reduced by advances in the RFID technology.

-3 - The actual theft from “electronic pickpocketing” is incredibly rare.
+3 - Theft from “electronic pickpocketing” is incredibly rare.

 In the UK they have had RFID cards much longer than the USA and here’s a quote from a 2016 UK report on credit card theft and fraud.